jwill9999/spec-kit/docs/quickstart.md

 ### 3. Create a Technical Implementation Plan

-Use the `/plan` command to provide your tech stack and architecture choices.
+Use the `/plan` command in your AI agent to provide your tech stack and architecture choices.

 ```bash
 /plan The application uses Vite with minimal number of libraries.
 Use vanilla HTML, CSS, and JavaScript as much as possible.
 Images are not uploaded anywhere and metadata is stored in a local SQLite database.
 ```

-### 4. Break Down and Implement
+## Break Down and Implement

-Use `/tasks` to create an actionable task list, then ask your agent to implement the feature.
+Use `/tasks` to create an actionable task list, then `/implement` to have your AI agent implement the feature.

 ## Detailed Example: Building Taskify